yuvadm/greenpass/README.md

 $ openssl dgst -binary -sha256 data.json > data.hash
 ```

+This redundant hash step should be skipped in case the `ct` value in the payload is equal to `2`.

 Assuming the Base64-decoded signature bytes are in `sig.bin` we can now run:

 ```bash